YottaDB/YDBDoc/AdminOpsGuide/ipcresource.rst

 gtmsecshr
 ---------------

 The YottaDB installation script installs gtmsecshr as owned by root and with the setuid bit on. gtmsecshr is a helper program that enables YottaDB to manage interprocess communication and clean up interprocess resources.
-It resides in the $gtm_dist/gtmsecshrdir subdirectory which is readable and executable only by root. gtmsecshr is guarded by a wrapper program.
+It resides in the $ydb_dist/gtmsecshrdir subdirectory which is readable and executable only by root. gtmsecshr is guarded by a wrapper program.
 The wrapper program protects gtmsecshr in the following ways:

 * It restricts access to gtmsecshr in such a way that processes that do not operate as root cannot access it except though the mechanism used by the wrapper.
 * Environment variables are user-controlled input to gtmsecshr and setting them inappropriately can affect system operation and cause security vulnerabilities.
-While gtmsecshr itself guards against this, the wrapper program provides double protection by clearing the environment of all variables except gtm_dist, gtmdbglvl, gtm_log, and gtm_tmp and truncating those when they exceed the maximum allowed length for the platform.
+While gtmsecshr itself guards against this, the wrapper program provides double protection by clearing the environment of all variables except ydb_dist, ydb_dbglvl, ydb_log, and ydb_tmp and truncating those when they exceed the maximum allowed length for the platform.
 * gtmsecshr logs its messages in the system log.
 These messages can be identified with the GTMSECSHR facility name as part of the message.
-YottaDB processes communicate with gtmsecshr through socket files in a directory specified by the environment variable gtm_tmp.
+YottaDB processes communicate with gtmsecshr through socket files in a directory specified by the environment variable ydb_tmp.

 gtmsecshr automatically shuts down after 60 minutes of inactivity.
 Normally, there is no need to shut it down, even when a system is making the transition between a secondary and a primary.
 The only occasions when gtmsecshr must be explicitly shut down are when a YottaDB version is being removed - either when a directory containing the YottaDB version the running gtmsecshr process belongs to is being deleted, or when a new YottaDB version is being installed in the same directory as an existing one.